Access Tech

 • Social connectedness and communication

-Our Centers employ tech-savvy volunteer trainers, who serve as peer supports and role models to demonstrate how tech can improve the quality of life for individuals with vision loss.
+Our Centers employ tech-savvy volunteer trainers who serve as peer supports and role models to demonstrate how tech can improve the quality of life for individuals with vision loss.

 Full sites are open two days (10-12 hours) per week with a staff coordinator.
 Click here for locations and hours for each center.